JoelDSmith/next-bundling-bug/README.md

 # Next.js SCSS Bundling Bugs

 This repository reproduces two bugs with Next.js + SCSS bundling when creating an optimised production build (bugs are not present when running in dev mode).
+Configuring `swcMinify: false` does not make a difference.

 Only one bug manifests at a time, seemingly at random; rebuilding and re-running the production server repeatedly results in different outcomes.